cyan21/CPP_Demo/README.md

 - Generate living conan package which consumes greeting conan package
 - Generate the app which is consuming living conan package

+## Important facts about Conan

-> conanfile.txt = resolve conan packages + generate files for CMake (to point to header files, libs from imported conan package)
+- conanfile.txt = resolve conan packages + generate files for CMake (to point to header files, libs from imported conan package)
-> conanfile.py  = create conan package
+- conanfile.py  = create conan package

 > DO NOT FORGET to modify the CMakeLists.txt to include CONAN LIBS